lddurbin/lee/content/project/tidybnb/index.md

 draft: false
 excerpt: This is my first R package, which makes it easy to download and work with data on new records added to the British National Bibliography.
 layout: single
-subtitle: A light-weight R package for downloading and working with data on new records added to the British National Bibliography
+subtitle: A lightweight R package for downloading and working with data on new records added to the British National Bibliography
 tags:
 - hugo-site
 title: tidybnb